-Pasta is an absolute staple in our house, both Mini Me and I cannot get enough of it!
+Pasta is an absolute staple in our house, the Sim’s Life household cannot get enough of it!
 It really is one of those meals which is super comforting, super quick to make and you can throw anything in it and know it will still taste fabulous.

 We were lucky enough to take part in the Britmums #Dolmio #ThankGoodness campaign to highlight how awesome Dolmio is and how easy it is to make a quick, nutritious and totally delicious mid week meal that all the family can enjoy.